Safari Diary

 August 13, 2019

-Sightings like this in Ngorongoro just confirm that in Tanzania you are in the centre of the best safari experience in the world!
+Sightings like this in Ngorongoro just confirm that in Tanzania you are in the centre of the best Baby Elephant Safari Experience in the world!

 With just two nights on safari, Damaris had chosen Bougainvillea’s two properties; their lodge in Karatu in easy access of the Ngorongoro Crater, and their Thorn Tree camp in Serengeti.

-Guided by Lomayani, they had the most incredible 3 day safari, sighting lion, leopard and leopard cub and cheetah in the Serengeti, and this wonderful large baby elephant demanded some milk from its mother, despite being too large to fit anywhere nearly underneath her!
+Guided by Lomayani, they had the most incredible 3 day safari, sighting lion, leopard and leopard cub and cheetah in the Serengeti, and this wonderful large Baby Elephant Safari Experience demanded some milk from its mother, despite being too large to fit anywhere nearly underneath her!

 Two nights in the right place can be all that you need for the safari of a lifetime.
 Don’t make it complicated, just book with Shadows of Africa.